T-Mobile Park: Layout

-The park has four main gates open to all ticketholders during Mariners games, at the southwest, northwest, northeast, and southeast corners.
-These are identified as Home Plate, Left Field, Center Field, and Right Field, respectively.
-Entry to all ticketholders is also available through the Mariners Team Store off 1st Avenue and at "The 'Pen" entry behind the bullpens in left field.
-Special entrances for media and holders of certain ticket levels are on the southwest and south sides of the stadium.

 There are five main levels to the stadium: Field (or Street), Main Concourse (100 level – 20,634 seats), Club Level (200 level – 4,585 seats), Suite Level (1,945 seats), and Upper Concourse (300 level – 15,955 seats).
 Two bleacher sections are above left field and below the center field scoreboard, with 3,706 seats.
 The Broadcast Center (press box) is on the Club Level and sub-level between it and the Main Level.
 As the field is approximately at street level, entry into any of the main gates requires visitors to ascend a flight of stairs, escalator, or elevator to access the main concourse, with the exception of the Right Field Entry, which opens onto the main concourse.
 Stairs, escalators, elevators, and ramps around the park provide access to all levels.